legumeinfo/pandagma/README.md

 the program can be called directly with its options. (see Usage below).

 Installing the dependencies is up to you.
 They can be installed via a suitable package manager.
-For example, using conda (or mamba), create an environment called `pandagma` from the environment.yml in this repository:
+For example, using conda (or mamba/micromamba), create an environment called `pandagma` from the environment.yml in this repository:

     conda env create